cal-pratt/flexdi/docs/source/implicit_vs_explicit.rst

 Reducing boilerplate with ``@implicitbinding``
 ----------------------------------------------

-We can bind classes with ``@implicitbinding`` to avoid needing to wire up many in the main module of your application.
+Classes marked with ``@implicitbinding`` avoid the need for explicit wiring in the main module of your application.
 This is perfect for classes that have easily understandable dependencies.

-The ``@implicitbinding`` decorator marks a class with a special attribute that tells ``flexdi`` that the intent of this class is to be injected and that it is okay to bind it to the graph, even if it was not explicitly referenced.
+The ``@implicitbinding`` decorator marks a class with a special attribute that tells ``flexdi`` that it is okay to inject this class even if it was not explicitly bound in the graph.

 The modification to our ``QueryService`` is simple: